Ceramic formers production/manufacturing process consists of the following 10 steps.

 6. Surface Treatment:

-Based on the types of former required the surface treatment will be done.
+Based on the types of forms required, the surface treatment will be done.
 Some of the options are,

-• Spray on: Roughness or texture of the piece is improved by spraying the slip on the piece area like palm or full body.
+- Spray on: The roughness or texture of the piece is improved by spraying the slip on the piece area like the palm or the full body.

 After surface treatment, pieces undergo another inspection before moving to color coating.